-For over 30 years, Marines and families stationed at Camp Lejeune and MCAS New River were exposed to harmful industrial chemicals in their drinking water.
+For over 30 years, Marines and families stationed at Marine Corps Base Camp Lejeune were exposed to harmful industrial chemicals in their drinking water.
 Numerous types of cancer, Parkinson’s disease, birth defects, female infertility, and other health conditions have been linked to these contaminants.

 After years of denying justice to those harmed by the toxic water, in August of 2022 “Camp Lejeune Justice Act of 2022” was signed into law, finally allowing those who have been injured to file an administrative claim and ultimately a lawsuit for damages.

-If you or a loved one lived or worked at Camp Lejeune or MCAS New River for at least thirty (30) days between 1 August 1953 and 31 December 1987 and have been diagnosed with or experienced a qualifying medical condition, you may be entitled to significant financial compensation.
+If you or a loved one lived or worked at Marine Corps Base Camp Lejeune for at least thirty (30) days between 1 August 1953 and 31 December 1987 and have been diagnosed with or experienced a qualifying medical condition, you may be entitled to financial compensation.

 Click below to determine your eligibility for the lawsuit.

 CAMP LEJEUNE JUSTICE ACT

 The “Camp Lejeune Justice Act”, contained within the larger PACT Act (Honoring our Promise to Address Comprehensive Toxics Act), creates a federal cause of action for those injured by contaminated drinking water at Camp Lejeune, North Carolina.

 The Camp Lejeune Justice Act allows any individual, veteran, or their legal representative to file a claim and bring an action against the United States for damages.
 The bill prohibits the Government from asserting immunity and requires the claimant to prove that contaminated water caused their injuries.

-All claims for damages due to exposure to contaminated water at Camp Lejeune must be filed within 2 years after the bill becomes law.
+All claims for damages due to exposure to contaminated water at Marine Corps Camp Lejeune must be filed within 2 years after the bill becomes law.

 ELIGIBILITY TO FILE A CLAIM